mattsplat/asyncFetch/readme.md

 # Async Fetch

-This is a simple exercise that uses ffi to asynchronously download files using go coroutines.
+This is a simple exercise that uses PHP FFI to asynchronously download files using go coroutines.

 ## How to run?